-Mainstream scientists tell us that we cannot understand these things because, unlike Einstein, we are not geniuses.
-Black holes, dark matter, and all the other speculative elements of Einsteinian gravitational cosmology are simply too complex for non-genius minds to comprehend.
+Mainstream science suggests that we cannot understand these things because, unlike Einstein, we are not geniuses.
+Black holes, dark matter, and all the other speculative elements of gravitational cosmology are simply too complex for non-genius minds to comprehend.
 Einstein has become synonymous with genius, and the cult of Einstein makes it almost impossible to question his theories of relativity and his mathematics.
 Yet Einstein never proved his theory of general relativity and, to this day, high school students are taught Newtonian gravity and mechanics (meaning classical gravity).

 The space age has opened up a whole new universe and we need new theories to explain it.
 Plasma science and the electric universe theory has posited a new theory of the universe that, according to one of its founding scientists, Wallace Thornhill, gives a more connected view of the universe: “It says that we are a part of…the sun’s… electrical environment and the sun is a part of the galactic environment.
 And the galaxy iself is strung, like all galaxies, on huge electric currents flying through the universe” .
 One of the questions that plasma or electric cosmologists often get is how do you know that there is electricity (and energy) out in space and why should we consider anything other than gravity?
 Basically, can you prove or demonstrate the electricity of the universe?

-I had a couple other strange occurrences and synchronicities that led me to write some electric-universe inspired poetry.
+I had a couple other strange occurrences and synchronicities (related to electricity experienced in nature) that led me to write some electric-universe inspired poetry.
 As some of you may know, I’m also a performance poet and spoken word artist, another childhood passion (performance art) that found me again in adulthood.
 I recently shared one of my EU-inspired poems, Electric Sky, with the organizers of this year’s Electric Universe Conference and was unexpectedly, and very happily, invited to present some poems at the conference.
-And so it is that while I shied away from studying cosmology in my youth, I presently find myself in Arizona to present EU cosmology-inspired writing and poetry at one of the most important and exciting emergent cosmology conferences of our time!
+And so it is that while I shied away from studying cosmology in my youth, I presently find myself in Arizona to present EU-inspired writing and poetry at one of the most important and exciting emergent cosmology conferences of our time.

-I will be writing a follow up post after the conference.
-I will also be posting the poems that I am presenting at the conference.
-In the meantime, I encourage anyone interested in an alternative and more tenable explanation of the cosmos to explore the electric universe theory:
+I will be writing a follow up article after the conference.
+I will also be posting the poems that I am presenting.
+In the meantime, I encourage anyone interested in an alternative and arguably more tenable explanation of the cosmos to explore the Electric Universe theory: